Greek assets slump as debt talks fail, end-game looms

 "Hence, we'd see default as a pretty traumatic event for the markets, even if many seem to doubt this right now," he said.

-Greek financials slid 10 percent .FTATBNK, extending Friday's 12 percent slump, with the biggest losers Attica Bank (BOAr.AT) and Piraeus Bank (BOPr.AT), both down 12 percent.
+Greek financials slid 10 percent, extending Friday's 12 percent slump, with the biggest losers Attica Bank and Piraeus Bank, both down 12 percent.

 Both the banking and broader benchmark indices had traded even lower earlier in the session.

-The yield on two-year Greek government bonds spiked three percentage points to 29 percent GR2YT=TWEB, the highest in almost two months, while the 10-year yield popped up to 12.6 percent, the highest since April 27.
+The yield on two-year Greek government bonds spiked three percentage points to 29 percent, the highest in almost two months, while the 10-year yield popped up to 12.6 percent, the highest since April 27.

 The price of Greek corporate bonds also fell, pushing up yields.